Final flight for last US passenger airline 747

 But Wednesday's departure on ship 6314 was the true grand finale.

-Pan American Airways debuted the enormous two-deck airliner in January 1970 and flights by US passenger airlines have been flying uninterrupted ever since.
-The 747 was a marvel of engineering when it first flew months before the first Moon landing in 1969.
+Pan American Airways debuted the enormous two-deck airliner in January 1970, and flights by US passenger airlines have been flying uninterrupted ever since.
+The 747 was a marvel of engineering when it first flew months before the first moon landing in 1969.

-Earning the moniker "queen of the skies," the 747 was postage stamp famous, an icon of pop culture, and the backdrop of movies, television and a flying emblem of the US Presidency as Air Force One.
+Earning the moniker "queen of the skies," the 747 was postage stamp famous, an icon of pop culture, and the backdrop of movies, television and a flying emblem of the US presidency as Air Force One.

 "Everybody stands up at the terminal and goes to the glass and they go 'that's a 747'," said Capt.
 Stephen Hanlon, 62, Delta's chief 747 pilot, who was in command of the final flight.